- Chaga can be mixed with coffee for a great-tasting cup and reduced caffeine crash.

 Can You Put Lion's Mane In Coffee?

-As with Chaga, you can also mix Lion's Mane with coffee.
+As with Chaga, you can also mix other adaptogenic mushrooms in coffee.
+For example, you can add Lion's Mane in coffee or reishi to make ganoderma coffee.
 However, the earthy, slightly crab-like flavour of Lion's Mane doesn’t pair as well with coffee as Chaga does so it’s often taken as a separate supplement.

 This doesn’t mean you can’t mix it with coffee if you’d like to, though.
 It’s also really easy to do; simply brew your coffee as usual and mix one teaspoon of Lion's Mane powder into it.